 Have your say

-The initial community survey has now ended.
+The initial community survey for the Maidstone site has now ended.
 Thank you to everyone who provided feedback.

 The responses will help us to understand what you value about the site, your concerns, and how this new development can make a positive difference to your community.